Dog The Bounty Hunter’s Wife Beth Chapman Reveals Heartbreaking Loss Of Beloved Friend

 I’m so loving this hat from @cookiesclothingco I’m so proud of @christinacookspringmeier and @darcyhintoncook they have done an amazing job on these stores ..thank you @howardcook3322 for watching over all these stores we are all blessed to have you guys #hawaii #style #localladies #cookies

-The Dog The Bounty hunter star has opened up about her future funeral, should she loose her battle with cancer, and has revealed that she has a hand in planning the event to take the burden off of her husband.
+The Dog The Bounty hunter star has opened up about her future funeral, should she lose her battle with cancer — and has revealed that she has had a hand in planning the event in order to take the burden off of her husband.

 “She’s like, ‘Here’s the casket I want, and here’s the flowers.’
 I said, ‘Beth, don’t say that.’
 And she said, ‘What?
 You don’t want me planning my funeral?
 Well, I’m going to.
 And she’ll say, ‘You have to face the facts.’
-But I don’t want to,” Dog previously said following his wife’s lifesaving surgery to remove a blockage, which uncovered the return of her cancer.
+But I don’t want to,” Dog previously said of the matter.